Pardon My Backfire: Production notes

 Pardon My Backfire was the second and last short made by Columbia with the Stooges in 3D, the previous being Spooks! (released June 15).
 Pardon My Backfire premiered on August 15, 1953 with the 3D Columbia western The Stranger Wore a Gun starring Randolph Scott and featuring Lee Marvin and Ernest Borgnine.

-Like its predecessor, Pardon My Backfire took five full days to complete filming due to the complexity of shots and angles required for 3D viewing.
-New Stooge films produced at the time generally took no more than three days to complete, with remakes usually being completed in a single day.
+Like its predecessor, Pardon My Backfire took five full days to complete filming due to the complexity of capturing shots and angles required for 3D viewing.
+New Stooge films produced at the time generally took no more than three days to complete, with remakes being completed in a single day.

 This is the third and final Stooge short with the words "pardon my" in the title.
 This was also the last Stooge short featuring longtime supporting actor Fred Kelsey.

-During the dinner scene, the song heard on the record is Oh!
-Susanna.